Neethu9074/carbon/docs/PRODUCTION_DEBUGGING.md

 # Production debugging

-The Instana Ui is a complex component which retrieves a lot of information at a high frequency.
+The Instana UI is a complex component which retrieves a lot of information at a high frequency.
 Sometimes, it can happen that user activity results in severe issues.
 This document describes a few debugging endpoints that come in handy when analyzing production issues.